MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/utility-stl-clr.md

 ## <a name="operatorlt-pair-stlclr"></a><a name="op_lteq"></a>işleç&lt;= (çift) (STL/CLR)

-Eşit veya daha küçük bir karşılaştırmaya eşleştirin.
+Daha az veya eşit karşılaştırma eşleştirin.

 ### <a name="syntax"></a>Sözdizimi